This post may contain affiliate links. Please read my disclosure policy for more details.

 This pumpkin quiche is very simple, the last-minute pastry is low on fat and great for any quiche or galette.
 Basically, I use it anytime I want a light and crunchy case for my cooked vegetables.

 There’s no need to prebake the crust, I bake quiches in a fan-forced oven and they usually take from 30 to max 40 minutes.
 No soggy bottom, but keep in mind this is a simple crusty bread case rather than a rich shortcrust pastry that contains butter, margarine or eggs.

-Vegetables: you can use any kind of cooked veggies in a quiche, just make sure to remove excess of water when you arrange them in the tart crust, they need to be cooked and drained.
+You can use any kind of cooked veggies in a quiche, just make sure to remove the excess of water when you arrange them in the tart crust, they need to be cooked and drained.